Mike74631/Mike74631/README.md

-I need a trading companion and someone that knows what the hell they're doing on her, I've accumulated a lot of stocks and coins but I don't even have the software to receive it at the moment on the purchases I've already made, that art separated throughout in different areas in my life one Being Coinbase where I keep a lot of my supplies and I would like someone to help me learn how to do all of this as well and
+I need a trading companion and someone that knows what the hell they're doing on her, I've accumulated a lot of stocks and coins but I don't even have the software to receive it at the moment on the purchases I've already made, that art separated throughout different areas in my life one Being Coinbase where I keep a lot of my supplies and I would like someone to help me learn how to do all of this as well and
 share the profits with me that I've already accumulated And of course make more.